WBON-LD

-WBON-LD is a digital low power television station serving portions of east-central Kentucky, including the Lexington area.
-Licensed to Richmond with a transmitter near Waco, the station is owned by Wallingford Broadcasting, Inc. The station's digital signal is broadcast on digital VHF channel 9.
-It shares a broadcast tower with co-owned FM stations WCYO and WLFX.
+WBON-LD (channel 9) is a low-power independent television station licensed to Richmond, Kentucky, United States, serving the Lexington area.
+The station is owned by Wallingford Broadcasting, Inc. WBON-LD's studio facility is located on Big Hill Avenue in Richmond, and its transmitter is located near Waco, Kentucky, on a tower shared with co-owned FM radio stations WCYO and WLFX.

 History

-Originally licensed in East Bernstadt, Kentucky in 1991 as W09BZ, the station began life on November 29, 1993 as an America One affiliate, but also providing programming from the Trinity Broadcasting Network on a secondary basis.
-For its first 20+ years on the air, the station was owned by Andrea and Joey Kesler, the latter of which was a former WKYH-TV weatherman and sportscaster.
+Originally licensed in East Bernstadt, Kentucky, in 1991 as W09BZ, the station began life on November 29, 1993, as an America One affiliate, but also providing programming from the Trinity Broadcasting Network on a secondary basis.
+For its first 20+ years on the air, the station was owned by Andrea and Joey Kesler, the latter of which was a former weatherman and sportscaster at Hazard–based NBC WKYH-TV (channel 57, now CBS affiliate and WKYT-TV semi-satellite WYMT-TV) in the 1980s.

 The station's callsign was changed to WOBZ-LP in 2000.
 The station then became affiliated with Urban America Television in 2001, and stayed with that network until that network closed in 2006.
-It switched to the Retro Television Network as its affiliated network, but also launched a DT2 subchannel to carry Frost Great Outdoors programming.
-The station's DT3 subchanel aired programming from Luken Communications-owned Tuff TV beginning in the early 2010s, along with Jewelry Television programming during the overnight hours.
-Upon the station's conversion to digital in 2010, the station's replaced the -LP suffix in their callsign with -LD to become WOBZ-LD.
+It switched to the Retro Television Network as its affiliated network, but also launched a second subchannel to carry Frost Great Outdoors network programming.
+The station's third subchannel aired programming from Luken Communications–owned Tuff TV beginning in the early 2010s, along with Jewelry Television programming during the overnight hours.
+Upon the station's conversion to digital in 2010, the station replaced the "-LP" suffix in its callsign with "-LD" to become WOBZ-LD.